 Back to work

 For any establishment, having a Roux Scholarship winner in the brigade is a tremendous boost to the whole team, with everyone sharing the excitement and prestige and benefitting from the publicity.
 That said, employers may be worried that winners will want to leave for pastures new soon after returning from their stage; with this in mind, the Mentorship Award is designed to support and encourage the scholar in sharing with their brigade the new experiences, ideas and skills learned during their three-month stage.
 The new Roux Scholar wins £6,000 to help with their career development, but an additional £6,000 will be awarded to the winner on completion of 15 month’s service with their employer following their win.
-Should they wish to leave their job before 15 months, the £6,000 will be awarded to their employer to support the brigade’s development in other ways.
+Should they wish to leave their job within 15 months of winning the competition, the £6,000 will be awarded to their employer to support the brigade’s development in other ways.

 The first year after winning The Roux Scholarship is just the start: as a ‘scholar’ you become part of the Roux Family, which means you benefit from the guidance of the Roux Family whenever you need it.
 With decades of knowledge and experience between them, not to mention their stellar contacts book, they are keen to support you in your ongoing career.